diefferson/CoroutinesCache/README.md

 Inspired by [Retrofit](http://square.github.io/retrofit/) api and [RxCache](https://github.com/diefferson/RxCache), **CoroutinesCache is a reactive caching library for Android which turns your caching needs into simple functions.**

 When supplying an **`deferred` (these is the actualy supported Couroutine type)** which contains the data provided by an expensive task -probably an http connection, CoroutinesCache determines if it is needed to execute request to it or instead fetch the data previously cached.
-This decision is made based on the functions parameters.
+This decision is made based on the CachePolicy.

 ```kotlin
   myCache.asyncCache(source = suspend{restApi.getUser()},key =  "userKey", forceSource = false)